Ruvini-Rangathara/WS-Coursework/Readme.md

 ---

 ### Appendices
-- **CI/CD Pipeline YAML**: Provide the complete CI/CD pipeline configuration (e.g., Jenkinsfile or GitHub Actions YAML).
+- **CI/CD Pipeline YAML**: Provide the complete CI/CD pipeline configuration (e.g.GitHub Actions YAML).
 - **Kubernetes Deployment YAMLs**: Include the YAML files used to deploy the services.
 - **RunBook Instructions**: Step-by-step guide to deploy and test the services.